 Staffed by Order of Omega (Greek Honor Society)

-Our Spring 2021 Blood Drive is February 23 and February 24.
-You can donate between
+Our Fall 2021 Blood Drive is September 1st and 2nd.
+You can donate between 10 a.m.

-10 a.m. and 4 p.m. on Tuesday and Wednesday in the Rozsa Lobby.
-Please wear a mask
+and 4 p.m. on Wednesday and Thursday in the Rozsa Lobby.
+Please wear a mask and reserve

 The American Red Cross recommends everyone make an appointment in order to prevent too many people in the Rozsa at a time.
 To Schedule an appointment please call 1-800-RED CROSS (1-800-733-2767) or visit the website prior to the drive or by coming in person the day of and signing up for a time that fits your schedule.

 Important information to know about COVID-19 vaccine and blood donor eligibility: